posix4e/chrome-hyperdb-history-extension/README.md

 - Automatic synchronization of history items between browsers
 - Visual confirmation of the merged history

 Note: This test is currently skipped in CI environments but can be run locally for demonstration purposes.
-We're working on making it stable in CI environments.
+We're working on making it stable in CI environments with xvfb.

 ### Linting